-We are developing AXS-05 for the treatment of MDD.
-We believe there is a substantial need for new, more effective treatments for this large underserved patient population.
+We are developing AXS-05 for the treatment of major depressive disorder, or MDD, and treatment resistant depression, or TRD.
+We believe there is a substantial need for new effective treatments for this large underserved patient population.

 MDD is a debilitating, chronic, biologically-based disorder characterized by low mood, inability to feel pleasure, feelings of guilt and worthlessness, low energy, and other emotional and physical symptoms, and which impairs social, occupational, educational, or other important functioning.
 In severe cases, MDD can result in suicide.
+According to the National Institutes of Health, an estimated 6.7% of U.S. adults, or approximately 16 million, experience MDD each year.

+Patients diagnosed with MDD are defined as having TRD if they have failed two or more antidepressant therapies.
+MDD is a serious condition characterized by depressed mood or a loss of interest or pleasure in daily activities consistently for at least a two-week period, and which impairs social, occupational, educational, or other important functioning.
 MDD is highly prevalent and difficult to treat.
-According to the National Institutes of Health, or NIH, an estimated 7.8% of U.S. adults experience MDD each year, and of them approximately two-thirds had severe impairment associated with their depression.
+According to the National Institutes of Health, or NIH, an estimated 6.7% of U.S. adults experience MDD each year, while 3.3% of individuals 13 to 18 years of age experience a seriously debilitating depressive disorder.
 Results of the Sequenced Treatment Alternatives to Relieve Depression, or STARD trial, funded by the National Institute of Mental Health, indicate that nearly two-thirds of diagnosed and treated patients do not experience adequate treatment response with first-line therapy, and that the majority of these initial failures also fail second-line treatment.
+Based on these observations, we estimate that there are approximately 3 million patients with TRD in the United States